 Core Process sessions last for 1 hour and usually happen on a weekly basis.
 I work with individuals and couples and the work can be short to long term.
 The initial session is an opportunity to ask questions and to say what you would like from coming to therapy.
 Confidentiality is important and we will discuss this during the initial session.
 I have been engaged with mindfulness practices since 1997, and since 2002 I have worked with mindfulness with groups and individuals.

 The holding field I provide is one of acceptance, respect and compassion, honouring our diversity and the uniqueness of each individual’s journey.
 What you explore may feel unresolved or challenging and may include;

 - Eating disorders

-- Living with serious illness
+- Living with serious illness and bereavement

 - Ecological concerns